sunnytechie/geohomes/README.md

 # Church Of Nigeria Anglican Admin Control Dashboard
-This application is real estate application developed for Geohomes Group
+This application is real estate application developed for Geohomes Group.

 ## Teck stack used on this project
 * Laravel 10